renankuba/pokemon-api/README.md

 ### Local build

-In order to run the local version, it is necessary to build the the jar.
+In order to run the local version, it is necessary to build the jar.
 With the command bellow, a .jar file will be created inside target folder.

     mvn package